Pharaoh's Army

 Pharaoh's Army is a 1995 American Western film directed, written and produced by Robby Henson, starring Chris Cooper, Patricia Clarkson and Kris Kristofferson.
 The film takes place in southeastern Kentucky during the American Civil War and focuses on an uneasy encounter involving a small squadron of Union Army soldiers who take up residence at the farm of a woman whose husband is fighting in the Confederate States Army.

 Plot

 The story is narrated by an unnamed boy, now an old man, 'as best as he can remember'.
 In the spring of 1862, in the Cumberland Mountains 'down near the Tennessee line', war sympathies were strongly divided, neighbors against neighbors.

-After the unexplained death of Sarah Anders' (Clarkson) daughter at the hand of Yankees, the body is dug up from the grave and unceremoniously left exposed by Yankees, to add insult to Sarah's loss, as her husband is away fighting for the Confederacy.
-Sarah also has a young teen-aged son, the boy.
-Sarah takes her daughter's body (in coffin) back to her homestead to rebury.
+After the unexplained death of Sarah Anders' (Clarkson) daughter at the hand of Yankees (Union Army), the body is buried in Altamira.
+That night it is dug up from the grave and unceremoniously left exposed by Yankees, to add insult to Sarah's loss.
+Her husband they call 'Pap' is away fighting for the Confederacy in the Tennessee Army, and fought at the Battle of Shiloh.
+Sarah also has an 11-year old son, the boy.
+Sarah takes her daughter's body (in coffin) back to her homestead at the end of Mershack Creek, Kentucky to rebury.